 1998 WM-EX9

-The WM-EX9 is a playback-only Walkman equipped with an automatic inversion function.
+The WM-EX9 is a playback-only Walkman equipped with auto-reverse.

 If you find it useful, you can support it.
 Support the archive